scm-manager/hg-server-spec/README.md

 ## Run

-Just start the tests by starting the `run.sh` script.
+Just start the tests with the `run.sh` script.